-Stefan Fraunberger is an Austrian composer and artist exploring themes related to transformation and liminality in sound through a focus on schemes of perception.
+Stefan Fraunberger is an Austrian artist and composer exploring themes related to transformation and liminality in sound, focusing on materiality in relation to perception.
 Stefan engages in electro / acoustic dialogue with different instruments and conceptions through translation, composition, performance or writing.
 He is focusing on schemes of perception relating discontinuity of geometries and languages beyond nature and culture.
 By investigating embodied understandings of the unthinkable his work touches on time, periphery, memory, and transience.

 Approaching music as an otherwordly dialect relating physical entities and interiour states of being lies at the core of his research concerning the relation of human and non-human / material and spiritual domains.

 Based in Vienna, he has lived and worked in Aleppo, Sana'a, London, Tehran, Sibiu, Benares and Brussels for social work, residencies, research and studies.
 Stefan has studied several tongues and dialects.
 Since 2008 he has undergone sonic research in deserted saxon churches in central-transsylvania - his long term project „Quellgeister“ is dealing with the influence of the non-human on terrestric organ-machines.
 The album Quellgeister #1 was released 2014 on chmafu nocords.
 The second part of the series called „Wurmloch“ (LP) was released 2016 on Interstellar Records has received international critical acclaim.

 „between melodies and noise washes, that never stop being engaging and provocative" (Quietus)